ManuelBerrueta/urlyzer/README.md

 If you are frustrated by this process, often repeated multiple times a day, then this tool is for you!

 ### Features
-Offline parsing to keep your URL and Params confidential
+- Offline parsing to keep your URL and Params confidential
+- Allows you to pipe-in the url from the command line via stdin

 ## Example use cases:
 ### Running the tool as a script: